liferay/liferay-docs/discover/deployment/articles-dxp/07-liferay-connected-services/02-activating-dxp/02-activating-your-dxp-server-with-lcs.markdown

     [Click here](/discover/deployment/-/knowledge_base/7-0/using-lcs#using-environment-tokens)
     for more information on environment tokens.

 6. Shut down your @product@ instance if it's running.
 Place the token file in your instance's `[Liferay_Home]/data` folder, and then start the instance.
-On startup, the LCS client app uses the environment token to activate your @product@ instance in the LCS environment that corresponds to the token.
+On startup, the LCS client app uses the environment token to activate your
+   @product@ instance in the LCS environment that corresponds to the token.

 7. Celebrate!
 Your @product@ server is activated and connected to LCS.

++$$$

+**Note:** You may be wondering what happens when your server can't reach LCS.
+Don't worry, this won't cause a rift in the space-time continuum.
+Because LCS is deployed on a global cloud infrastructure set up for automatic failure recovery, the potential for non-availability is very low.
+In the event of an outage, however, registered @product@ instances maintain a local copy of their uptime information to transmit to LCS when it comes back online.
+Active @product@ subscriptions also have a seven-day grace period to re-establish connectivity and remain valid.
+This is ample time for LCS to come back online.
+Should an extended LCS outage occur, Liferay support can provide temporary subscription keys that don't require LCS.

+$$$

 In your @product@ instance, you can view your LCS connection status in the LCS client app.
 Access the client by clicking *Control Panel* &rarr; *Configuration* &rarr; *Liferay Connected Services*.
 Note that you can change which LCS services are enabled for your @product@ instance by clicking the *Configure Services* link.

 Here's a full description of what a connected LCS client app displays:

 - **Connection Uptime:** The duration of the client's connection with LCS.
 - **Last Message Received:** The time the latest message was received from LCS.
 - **Services:** The LCS services enabled for this @product@ instance.
-Note that all
-  @product@ instances that connect to the same LCS environment must use the same set of LCS services.
+Note that all @product@ instances that connect to the same LCS environment must use the same set of LCS services.
 LCS services can't be enabled on an instance-by-instance basis.
 - **Project Home:** This link takes you to this server's LCS project.
   The project home in LCS is also called the *dashboard*.
 - **Environment:** This link takes you to this server's LCS environment.
 - **Server Dashboard:** This link takes you to the server on LCS.

 ![Figure 5: The server is connected to LCS.](../../../images-dxp/lcs-server-connected.png)

 Awesome!
-Now you know how to use environment tokens in LCS to activate your @product@ server.
+Now you know how to use environment tokens in LCS to activate your

-One question is what happens when LCS is not reachable.
-Will the Liferay installation think it does not have an active registration?
-The answer is that LCS is deployed on a global cloud infrastructure set up for automatic failure recovery.
-Thus, the potential for non-availability is quite low.
-However, in the event of a system outage, registered instances maintain a local copy of their uptime information to transmit back to LCS when LCS comes online. *Active subscriptions also have a grace period of 7 days to re-establish connectivity to remain valid.
-This grace period is more than ample for LCS to come back online.
-Should an extended outage exist, Liferay support can provide temporary disconnected subscription keys to mitigate any potential impacts.*
+@product@ server.

 For information on using the other features of LCS, see [the next article](/discover/deployment/-/knowledge_base/7-0/using-lcs).